valterlima/Algorithms-FreeCodeCamp/README.md

 - Repeat a string repeat a string
 - Truncate a string
 - Chunky Monkey
+- Slasher Flick
+- Mutations
+- Falsy Bouncer
+- Seek and Destroy
+- Where do I belong
+- Caesars Cipher

 Intermediate Algorithms completed:
 - Soon ...